tjdevries/sPoNGe-BoB.NvIm/README.md

 YoU CaN JuSt rUn `:SpOnGeBoBtOgGlE` tO ToGgLe iNsErT mOde fLiPpInG Of yOuR EvErY ChArAcTeR.

-yOu cAn aLsO RuN `:OsPoNgEbObToGgLe` To tOgGlE FlIpPiNg tHe oThEr wAy aRoUnD.
+yOu cAn aLsO RuN `:SpOnGeBoBsWaP` To tOgGlE FlIpPiNg tHe oThEr wAy aRoUnD.

 PlEaSe eNjOy, AnD DoN'T FOrGeT To lEaVe a sTaR fOr